35. Why I Was So Arrogant

 By Joanne, South Korea

 One day a couple of church leaders raised an issue with me.
 They said Isabella, who was in charge of the gospel work, wasn’t principled in her actions and that she didn’t discuss things with church leaders.
 They said that she just randomly reassigned people to share the gospel, impacting the work that brothers and sisters were dealing with at the time and disrupting church work.
 Without a moment’s reflection I said, “Isabella must have changed people’s duties around to meet work needs.”
 One of the leaders said, “Isabella lacks caliber and isn’t competent in her job.
 Staffing arrangements aren’t being done properly and the others aren’t happy about it.
 It has put some people into a negative state and impacted our gospel work.
 Isn’t she unfit for managing this work?”
 I felt really annoyed when I heard that they wanted her replaced, and I replied, “What?
 If Isabella isn’t in charge of the gospel work, are you going to be able to find anyone better?
 Do we have anyone suitable?
 These issues you mention are definitely present, but they’re nothing too critical.
 She gets results in gospel work—we can’t dismiss her over such minor things!
 We need to safeguard the church’s work.”
 As I refuted the church leaders, I was thinking that they were nitpicking, and that no one is perfect.
 We’re all corrupt and flawed, so is it right to criticize someone for not getting everything exactly right?
 Why wouldn’t they put work results first?
 What if we dismissed her and the results of the gospel work slipped?
 That might make me look like I couldn’t do actual work, like a false leader.
 Then what would the others think of me?
 And would our senior leader replace me when he found out?
-The two church leaders I was talking with were taken aback by my response.
+The two church leaders I was talking with were left speechless by my response.
 Finally, one of them said, “Well, let’s keep her in place for now.”
 A few days later, the senior leader got in touch with me and asked me how Isabella was doing in her duty.
 I said, “She’s doing okay.
 She’s accomplishing some things in her work, and really gets things done.”
 Then the leader asked me, “So what are these accomplishments you mention?
 Have you examined in detail how many people she’s actually gained through gospel work?
 Do you know she’s been padding her numbers?
 Her caliber is low and she lacks ability.
 She can’t resolve problems.
 Are you aware of that?
 Do you know that she’s been assigning people without observing principles, disrupting the gospel work?”
 Facing one question after another, my heart was pounding and my mind went blank.
 Seeing I couldn’t answer a single question, the leader went on: “You’re very convinced that you’re in the right!
 People who are like that lack self-awareness.
 If you really knew yourself, why wouldn’t you rebel against yourself?
 Why wouldn’t you deny yourself?
 Other people have clearly raised this issue, but you haven’t accepted it.
 Quite arrogant, wouldn’t you say?
 Do you have the truth reality?
 Someone who genuinely has the truth reality doesn’t believe they are always right.
 They are able to listen when other people are right.
 They can accept and submit to the truth.
 That’s someone with normal humanity.
 But how about the kind of person who’s incredibly arrogant?
 Can they accept the truth?
 People who are arrogant don’t accept the truth and won’t ever submit to the truth.
 They don’t know themselves, they’re unable to rebel against themselves, and they really can’t put the truth into practice or uphold the truth principles.
 They can’t get along with others.
 They are people whose dispositions haven’t changed.
 From all this we can see that arrogant people are unreconstructed old Satans.
 You need to reflect on whether you’re that kind of person.”
 I was stunned at the time, and afterward I just sat there, going over in my mind what he’d said: They don’t accept the truth, they won’t ever submit to the truth, they can’t get along with others, their dispositions haven’t changed, and they are unreconstructed old Satans.
 The more I thought about this the worse I felt, and my tears flowed freely.
 In my pain, I prayed through the tears, “Oh God!
 I never thought I was the kind of person who was arrogant, and who wouldn’t accept the truth.
 Please guide me to self-reflect and know myself.”

 Then one day in my devotionals, I read this in God’s words: “Arrogance is the root of man’s corrupt disposition.
 The more arrogant people are, the more unreasonable they are, and the more unreasonable they are, the more liable they are to resist God.
 How serious is this problem?
 Not only do people with an arrogant disposition consider everyone else beneath them, but, worst of all, they are even condescending toward God, and they have no God-fearing hearts.
 Even though people might appear to believe in God and follow Him, they do not treat Him as God at all.
 They always feel that they possess the truth and think the world of themselves.
 This is the essence and root of the arrogant disposition, and it comes from Satan.
 Therefore, the problem of arrogance must be resolved.
 Feeling that one is better than others—that is a trivial matter.
 The critical issue is that one’s arrogant disposition prevents one from submitting to God, His sovereignty, and His arrangements; such a person always feels inclined to compete with God for power and control others.
 This sort of person does not have a God-fearing heart in the slightest, to say nothing of loving God or submitting to Him.
 People who are arrogant and conceited, especially those who are so arrogant as to have lost their reason, cannot submit to God in their belief in Him, and even exalt and bear testimony for themselves.
 Such people resist God the most and have absolutely no God-fearing hearts.
 If people wish to get to where they have God-fearing hearts, then they must first resolve their arrogant disposition.
 The more thoroughly you resolve your arrogant disposition, the more you will have a God-fearing heart, and only then can you submit to Him and obtain the truth and know Him.
 Only those who gain the truth are genuinely human(The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three).
 God’s words were pretty enlightening for me.
 It’s true.
 Arrogance is the root of corruption.
 Being arrogant, I considered myself better than others, and even worse than that, I was blind to God.
 When issues arose I didn’t come before God and seek His intention, nor did I seek the truth principles, but imperiously demanded that everyone listen to me.
 I thought back on the church leaders’ feedback to me on Isabella’s issues.
 I refuted everything that they said without giving it any thought.
 They said Isabella was unprincipled, that she randomly reassigned people without talking to church leaders, disrupting things to the point that people didn’t know what duty they should do.
 I was entirely in denial about this issue and wouldn’t listen at all.
 I totally defended Isabella, saying she acted that way because the gospel work urgently needed people, and that it was called for.
 The church leaders said she was of low caliber and lacked ability for the job, and wasn’t suited for managing our gospel work.
 I didn’t find out about the actual situation or consider whether she should be dismissed based on principle.
 Instead, I pushed back and got annoyed.
 I queried why Isabella shouldn’t be in charge, and asked the church leaders if they could find a better supervisor than her, and in this way I browbeat them into silence.
 By raising this issue, the church leaders were being responsible and upholding the church’s work, yet I felt throughout that I understood the truth better than them.
 I felt that I had more insight while they had only a shallow understanding of the truth and weren’t seeing things correctly, and so I didn’t need to listen to them.
 How arrogant and imperious!
 I dug my heels in, refusing to accept the truth—not even a single correct statement.
 I refuted every single thing they said, arguing until they stopped expressing their opinions.
 I was arrogant beyond all reason and didn’t have a God-fearing heart at all.
 I wasn’t using people according to principle and had already hurt the work of the church.
 Not only did I fail to acknowledge my mistakes, but I lashed out instead, accusing the church leaders of fault-finding and treating Isabella unfairly.
 Wasn’t I just an unreconstructed old Satan whose disposition had not undergone the least transformation?
 How could I get along normally with other people and cooperate harmoniously?
 I felt really bad when I thought about it that way, and I prayed to God, willing to repent and promptly get a grip on the situation with Isabella.
 After actually looking into things, I learned that Isabella was being deceptive in her reporting and making a hash of things, and that lots of new believers weren’t attending gatherings because she hadn’t assigned waterers.
 Isabella’s caliber was low to begin with, but she was also arrogant and dictatorial, and didn’t discuss her work with anyone.
 When problems cropped up she couldn’t resolve them and didn’t take others’ suggestions, so lots of issues weren’t addressed for a long time, hindering the progress of gospel work.
 In the face of these facts I finally acknowledged I’d chosen the wrong person.
 When the church leaders suggested replacing her I disagreed and I browbeat them into submission.
 The more I thought about this the worse I felt, hating myself for being so arrogant and for always assuming I was in the right.
 I came before God in prayer, asking Him to guide me to understand the essence of my problem.